-Maximum Fee and General Description Program of Required Material Subject to Fee Waiver Classroom supplies \$0 general supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. All necessary classroom supplies will be made available by the school.
+PROGRAM MAXIMUM FEE AND GENERAL DESCRIPTION OF REQUIRED MATERIAL 3 SUBJECT TO FEE WAIVER 2 Classroom supplies \$0 general supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. All necessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
 Students are allowed, but not required, to bring items from class supply lists which may be distributed by the office or individual teachers.
-Music - optional band courses \$30-\$60 musical instrument - Rental fee of \$60 for use of school-owned instrument and \$30 for percussion usage fee - limited instruments available for use by any students; and accessories (reeds, valve oil, drumsticks, lyres, flip folders, slide grease, reed guards, cleaning swahs, mouthpiece brushes, pad savers, ligatures and a "gig bag," etc.) Musical instruments are subject to fee waiver, but not any particular type of instrument, and not accessories.
+Music - optional band courses \$30-\$60 musical instrument - Rental fee of \$60 for use of school-owned instrument and \$30 for percussion usage fee - limited instruments available for use by any students; and accessories (reeds, valve oil, drumsticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures and a "gig bag," etc.) Musical instruments are subject to fee waiver, but not any particular type of instrument, and not accessories.
 Non-required copies or printing Five cents to 25 cents (.0525) per page when charges apply for use of school copiers and printers for non-required copies or printing.
 Not a "fee" and, thus, not subject to fee waiver.
 Physical education classes Appropriate clothing (non-specialized attire), including soft-soled shoes and, for secondary only, shorts and shirt.
 Not a "fee" and, thus, not subject to fee waiver.
 School meals Meals offered to students through Nutrition Services programs.
 Meal prices are based on federal guideline recommendation and will be communicated to families.
 Science fair - Optional Appropriate materials including display board, materials for experiment or demonstration.
 Not a "fee" and, thus, not subject to fee waiver.
 Student electronic device optional coverage \$20 optional coverage for the electronic device given to students by the school to help families in the event their child loses or damages the device.
 Not a "fee" and, thus, not subject to fee waiver.
-The cost of the optional coverage may b reduced by \$10 for students wh qualify for the Free/Reduced Lunch Program.
-Summer school or night, correspondence or online courses \$100 per class for elementary and \$350 for a secondary five-credit-hour class may be charged for classes offered during the summer, correspondence, online or at night, if any.
-Not subject to fee waiver.
-Communicable Disease Required Personal Protective Equipment PPE required of students to attend school during communicable disease outbreak.
-Sufficient supplies will be provided by the school.
-52 replacement of cloth face covering.
-50-cent disposable face covering.
-Any other PPE supplies or equipment - at cost or less.
-Students will be responsible for the replacement cost of damaged, lost or forgotten supplies or equipment required to attend once the item has been provided by the school.
-Parents may request remote learning if unwilling to pay for replacements.
-Advanced math or science classes Specialized calculators are provided for use in the classroom.
-Students are encouraged, but not required, to purchase such equipment for their personal use.
-Not subject to fee waiver.
-College entrance tests and preparation nd Other than the required ACT assessment for high school juniors facilitated by the District, costs of college entrance tests or prep courses, such as ACT preparation tutoring, PSAT test and ACT test, are optional and to be paid directly to the private companies involved.
-Locker usage \$10 per year - optional use of school padlock and/or locker Not subject to fee waiver.
-Parking \$20 per year - optional use of school parking lot during school day Not subject to fee waiver.
-Postsecondary education classes Tuition and fees for college courses taken for credit.
-Any postsecondary education costs are to be paid directly by students to the college.
+The cost of the optional coverage may be reduced by \$10 for students who qualify for the Free/Reduced Lunch Program.
+Summer school or night, correspondence or online courses \$100 per class for elementary and \$350 for a secondary five-credit- hour class may be charged for classes offered during the summer, correspondence, online or at night, if any.
 Not subject to fee waiver.